How to Easily Transition Your Summer Wardrobe Into Autumn.

 Style Guide: Summer to Autumn 101

-The transition from summer to autumn is confusing.
-One day you’re sunbathing in your garden.
-The next day you’re battling chilly spells armed with blankets and candles.
-Keeping up with these changes is challenging — especially when it comes to your wardrobe!
+The transition period between summer and autumn is confusing.
+One day you’re sunbathing in your garden, and the next day you’re battling chilly spells armed with blankets and candles.
+Keeping up with these changes is challenging—especially when it comes to your wardrobe!

 As summer turns into autumn, it’s time to put away the open-toed sandals and bikinis (sadly).
-However, there’s no need to shove every summer piece to the back of your wardrobe.
-Don’t abandon your prairie dresses or midi skirts just yet as they can also be worn on chilly autumn days if you know how to style them.
-After all, adaptable pieces are key if you want to curate the ultimate transitional wardrobe!
+However, there’s no need to shove every summer piece into the back of your wardrobe just yet.

 Keep reading for my 5 top tips on how you can transition your summer wardrobe into autumn.
 What's more, I’ve thrown in some sustainable clothing options if you need to invest in one or two new pieces.